zstenger93/Transcendence/README.md

 Basic structure :white_check_mark:

+Backend structure setup

 First mindmap :white_check_mark:

 Docker files for services :x:

 docker-compose.dev :x:

-hased passwords :x:
+Hased passwords :x:

-using OAuth system from 42 :x:
+Using OAuth system from 42 :x:

-setting unique username :x:
+Setting unique username :x:

-uploading an avatar for user :x:
+Uploading an avatar for user :x:

-option to enable 2FA auth :x:
+Option to enable 2FA auth :x:

-friend list and their status :x:
+Friend list and their status :x:

-user stats of wins, losses etc.. :x:
+User stats of wins, losses etc.. :x:

-match history from games :x:
+Match history from games :x:

-user being able to create private, protected and public channels :x:
+User being able to create private, protected and public channels :x:

-be able to block and unblock other users :x:
+Be able to block and unblock other users :x:

-able to invite other users to play a game :x:
+Able to invite other users to play a game :x:

-accessing other users profile :x:
+Accessing other users profile :x:

-playing live games on the site :x:
+Playing live games on the site :x:

-matchmaking system :x:
+Matchmaking system :x:

-faithful to the original pong game :x:
+Faithful to the original pong game :x:

-custom options for the game :x:
+Custom options for the game :x:

-the game must be responsive :x:
+The game must be responsive :x: